nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **`AttendanceWindow` Class**

-`AttendanceWindow`,
+The `AttendanceWindow` Class represents a window displaying the attendance records of students in a specific tutorial group.
+It,
 * depends on the `Logic` component, as they need to execute commands to update the attendance.
 * depends on the `Model` component, as they need to access the `Person` objects to display the attendance.
 * listens for changes to the `Model` data so that the table view can be refreshed and updated with the modified data

-The `AttendanceWindow` Class represents a window displaying the attendance records of students in a specific tutorial group.
-It contains:

-* a `TableView` to display attendance data, with columns for student names and attendance dates.
-* methods to initialize the table, add attendance records, and dynamically update the display when new students are added or attendance records change.
-* listeners to detect changes in the attendance data, enabling the UI to refresh and show the latest information.

-The `AttendanceWindow` class is primarily used to visualize and manage attendance data in an organized table format.
-The `initializeTable` method sets up the table structure, while the `initializeStudentListListener` monitors the list of students in the tutorial group.

 **`AttendanceRow` Class**

 The `AttendanceRow` class represents a single row in the attendance table, displaying a student's name and attendance status for each date.
-It contains:

-* a `Student` object and the student's name.
-* a `Map` to store attendance by date.
-* methods to add, update, and retrieve attendance data for specific dates.
+It,
+* depends on the `Model` component, as they need to access the `Person` objects to display the attendance.
+* listens for changes to the `Model` data so that the row can be refreshed and updated with the modified data

 Each `AttendanceRow` is updated in real-time as the underlying attendance records are modified, allowing the UI to maintain up-to-date attendance statuses for each student.